Pepper Coulis

 Pepper Coulis Consistency

 Add more water or stock to adjust the consistency for its particular use.
-There is no right or wrong consistency here as it depends on what you are looking for.
-It is a Sauce and so should be Sauce consistency but how thick or thin is entirely up to you.
+There is no right or wrong consistency here, as it depends on what you are looking for.
+It is a Sauce and so should be Sauce consistency, but how thick or thin is entirely up to you.

-Thin it out with Water or Stock or Reduce to thicken.
-I always put in 1/4 C of Stock to simmer 2-3 minutes and then puree.
+Thin it out with Water or Stock, or Reduce to thicken.
+I always put in 1/4 C of Stock to simmer 2–3 minutes and then purée.
 Strain and then adjust with more Stock if necessary.

 The texture can be adjusted with the Sieve as well.
-For a fine Sauce strain through a Fine Sieve.
-With some coarseness from the Pureed peppers strain through a Medium Sieve.
-And if Coarseness is desired don’t strain at all, just blend in the blender until desired coarseness.
+For a fine sauce, strain through a Fine Sieve.
+With some coarseness from the Puréed Peppers, strain through a Medium Sieve.
+And if coarseness is desired don’t strain at all, just blend in the blender until desired coarseness.

 Pepper and Tomato Coulis

-Combine equal amounts of Pepper Coulis and Tomato Puree.
+Combine equal amounts of Pepper Coulis and Tomato Purée.

 Another option is to add 1 Tomato per Pepper and Roast or cook along with the coarsely chopped Peppers.